jappe999/opengl-rendering-engine/README.md

 ## To Do

 - [x] Make the engine a separate library
+- [ ] Separate application and hardware interfacing
 - [ ] Add GUI components
 - [ ] Move the demo to a separate repository
 - [ ] Add support for Vulkan